HaxeFoundation/haxedevelop.org/assets/content/documentation/editing.md

 #### Regions

-Region folding is possible with HaxeDevelop using special comments. 'region' and 'endregion' are cosmetic but can be useful information.
+Region folding is possible with HaxeDevelop using special comments. 'region' and 'end region' are cosmetic but can be useful information.

 ```haxe
 //{ region name